 How an explosion in remote learning changes education

 The coronavirus pandemic has caused the United States and other nations around the world to rush into remote learning.
-This sudden shift will have a sizable impact on teaching and learning long after COVID-19 crisis ends, says Prof. Randal C. Picker, a leading legal scholar at the University of Chicago Law School.
+This sudden shift will have a sizable impact on teaching and learning long after the COVID-19 crisis ends, says Prof. Randal C. Picker, a leading legal scholar at the University of Chicago Law School.

 Legal scholar Randal C. Picker on how widespread changes in teaching fueled by the pandemic will reshape education.
 Credit: Video by UChicago Creative